ICD Body System

 Brief description

-Bruxism is a condition involving excessive grinding of the teeth or clenching/bracing the jaw.
-This may occur during sleep or when awake.
-Bruxism when awake is an unconscious/involuntary action.
-The SOP covers the action of bruxism but does not cover dental consequences that may result from bruxism.
+Bruxism is a disorder of jaw muscle activity characterised by repetitive and involuntary clenching or grinding of the teeth, or bracing or thrusting of the mandible.
+It may occur during wakefulness or during sleep.
+The SOP applies to the action or behaviour of bruxism itself and does not cover dental or structural consequences that may result from prolonged bruxism.

 Confirming the diagnosis